 This year consolidates and builds on Year One with more in-depth exploration of anatomy and physiology, pharmacology, and more invasive paramedic practice.
 The student transitions from task focused technical skills to critical thinking in relation to patient care, and continue to develop skills in academic scholarship and research, and mentoring and supervision.

 Students spend time in the classroom, in the clinical labs, and attend clinical placements including emergency ambulance, hospital emergency department, hospital operating theatre, delivery suite, mental health, and front-line police.

 The structure of Year Three is significantly different to the previous years.
 All papers in this year are delivered online, with some block weeks spent on campus.
-Whilst the papers are a mix of clinical and non-clinical papers, there is a greater focus on clinical reasoning, teamwork and leadership, along with in depth exploration of legal, ethical and sociological issues, and further development of research in relation to paramedic practice.
+Whilst the papers are a mix of clinical and non-clinical papers, there is a greater focus on clinical reasoning, teamwork and leadership, along with in depth exploration of legal, ethical and sociological issues in relation to paramedic practice.
 The amount of time spent on clinical placements is increased in Year Three, and is almost exclusively based in an emergency ambulance environment.

 Graduates of the Bachelor of Health Science (Paramedic) can apply for postgraduate study at Whitireia and elsewhere.

 Whitireia degree academic entry requirements, or equivalent academic/work experience; New Zealand Driver License, evidence of suitability based on safety check, medical report, referee reports, interview